 If you would prefer a kid-friendly Pisa hotel for your Italian family vacation, we personally use and recommend Booking as their “Top Picks for Families” search filter makes it easy to find good family-friendly accommodation.

-Even though our visit to Pisa with kids was only for a few hours, Iโm really glad we made the effort.
-A visit to the Leaning Tower of Pisa with kids is a gift they will carry with them, after all, it is one of the most recognizable buildings in the world.
-Even a year later, if we randomly see a picture of it our 4-year old knows exactly what it is.
-Thereโs the influence travel has on kids!
+Even though our visit to Pisa with kids was only for a few hours, I’m really glad we made the effort.
+A visit to the Leaning Tower of Pisa with kids is a memory they’ll carry with them.
+After all, it’s one of the most recognizable buildings in the world.
+Even a year later, if we randomly saw a picture of it, our 4-year-old knew exactly what it was.
+There’s the influence travel has on kids!

 Our Travel Journal for Kids